suprsend/suprsend-react-inbox/README.md

 import SuprSendInbox from '@suprsend/react-inbox' import 'react-toastify/dist/ReactToastify.css' // needed for toast notifications, can be ignored if hideToast=true

-// add to your react component;
+// add to your react component
-<SuprSendInbox
+;<SuprSendInbox
   workspaceKey='<workspace_key>'
   subscriberId='<subscriber_id>'
   distinctId='<distinct_id>'